Erasing Vs. Deleting: Are Your ‘Deleted’ Files Truly Gone?

 Russ Ernst As Blancco CTO, Russ drives product strategy and execution across our Blancco solutions suite.
 At IT and data security industry conferences, he addresses data lifecycle management, end-of-life IT management, and data sanitization best practices.
 He also covers how organizations can reach their sustainability goals and fuel the circular economy through secure disposal processes.
 In addition to the Blancco website, you'll find his insights in Recycling Today, Security Boulevard, Data Center Knowledge, Business Insider, and The Fast Mode, as well as in the upcoming book, Net Zeros and Ones: How Data Erasure Promotes Sustainability, Privacy, and Security.

-Out of the 159 drives analyzed, some type of data was found on 66 of them, with 25 of the drives containing PII such as photos, birth certificates, names, email addresses and more.
+Out of the 159 drives analyzed, some type of data was found on 66 of them, with 25 of the drives containing PII such as photos, birth certificates, names, email addresses, and more.

 Privacy for Sale: Data Security Risks in the Second-hand IT Asset Marketplace